ELECTRICAL EQUIPMENT FIELD EVALUATION SERVICES

 1. SCOPE OF SERVICES:

-AcDc Engineering ("Consultant") shall perform independent electrical equipment inspection, review and evaluation on Industrial Utilization Equipment in accordance within the industry standards and procedures established by the Department of Labor and Industry, State of Washington, as specifically described in the written proposal and report.
+AcDc Engineering ("Consultant") shall perform independent “Third Party” electrical equipment inspection, review and evaluation on Industrial Utilization Equipment in accordance with the industry standards and procedures established by the Department of Labor and Industry, State of Washington, as specifically described in the written proposal and report.

 A. per WAC 296-46B-903 & WAC-296-46B-997